Saket-Uoft/Data-Science-and-Machine-Learning/README.md

-# Project Course-Introduction to Data Science and Analytics
+# Project - Salary Classification of Data Scientists
-## Salary Classification of Data Scientists Community Based upon a survey conducted by Kaggle
+### Course-Introduction to Data Science and Analytics

 ### Background:
 The dataset provided (mutiplechoiceResponses.csv) contains the survey results provided by Kaggle.
 The